About IncidentCost.com

 Digital Signet does not sell incident-response retainers, does not run a forensics practice, does not broker cyber insurance, and does not accept paid placements from any IR firm or cyber insurer.
 Editorial direction is set by Oliver.
 Drafts are produced via Digital Signet's autonomous AI development methodology and reviewed against the editorial framework before publication.

-For consulting enquiries (fractional CTO, AI product strategy, autonomous-dev-team setup): see digitalsignet.com.
+For consulting enquiries (fractional CTO, AI product strategy, autonomous-dev-team setup), see digitalsignet.com.

-Contact
+Contact and corrections